Xeift/Metamask-Mnemonic-Brute-Force/README.md

 if you want to run it on your pc, line 4 should look like this:

 `const api = 'https://infura......' // web3 provider api`

+#IF YOU KNOW NOTHING ABOUT JAVASCRIPT, **DO NOT DM ME**.
+CONSIDER LEARN JS FIRST, I DON'T HAVE TIME ANSWERING YOUR STUPID QUESTIONS.